ahadb/enumerify/README.md

 ## Enumerify

-An enum type for JavaScript whose API simply exposes two types of enums: a string enum or a numeric enum
+An enum type for JavaScript whose API simply exposes two types of enums: a string enum or a numeric enum.
+Works in Node and the Browser.

 #### Usage